ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ### Endpoint Objects

-* An Endpoint identifier specifies one side of a transport connection.
+An Endpoint identifier specifies one side of a transport connection.
   Endpoints can be Local Endpoints or Remote Endpoints, and the Endpoint identifiers can respectively represent an identity that the application uses for the source or destination of a connection.
   An Endpoint identifier can be specified at various levels of abstraction.
   An Endpoint identifier at a higher level of abstraction (such as a hostname) can be resolved to more concrete identities (such as IP addresses).
 A Remote Endpoint Identifier can also represent a multicast group or anycast address.
+  In the case of multicast, this selects a multicast transport for communication.

 * Remote Endpoint: The Remote Endpoint represents the application's identifier for a peer that can participate in a transport connection; for example, the combination of a DNS name for the peer and a service name/port.